 Disney is bringing you a ton of unscripted original programming.
 According to Variety, documentary experts Supper Club, the trio behind Chef's Table and 13th, will create original content for the streaming platform, including a series centered on culture called Marvel's 616 (working title) and the wildlife conservation-based Earthkeepers (working title).

-Plus, Kristen Bell will executive-produce the unscripted series Encore!, which reunites former castmates of a high school musical production to re-create their original performance with help from Broadway greats (Watch a trailer).
+Plus, Kristen Bell executive-produced the unscripted series Encore!, which reunites former castmates of a high school musical production to re-create their original performance with help from Broadway greats (Watch a trailer).
 Meanwhile, Be Our Chef adds a unique spin to cooking competitions by recruiting families from diverse cultural backgrounds to create Disney-themed dishes on location at Walt Disney World.
 The winner will receive a special treat: seeing their dish served at the theme park.

 Additional nonfiction series on the slate include (Re)Connect, which enlists a specialist to help splintered families work through their issues; Cinema Relics: Iconic Art of the Movies, an anthology series that takes a unique look at beloved movie props and costumes through interviews with artists and the actors that used them on screen; Rogue Trip, a guide to often overlooked vacation spots all over the globe; Shop Class, a competition series in which student engineers build unique contraptions in the hopes of being declared the champion; and an untitled Walt Disney Imagineering docuseries, which chronicles the six-decade history of Walt Disney's inventive Imagineers.